NASA-AMMOS/MMGIS/docs/pages/APIs/Configure/Configure_REST_API.md

 ### POST /updateLayer

 Updates a single layer.
 Specified layer values are deep merged and overwrite existing values.
-Layer can be rename and repositioned.
+Layers can be renamed and repositioned.

 |      Parameter      |   Type    | Required | Default |                                                    Description                                                     |
 | :-----------------: | :-------: | :------: | :-----: | :----------------------------------------------------------------------------------------------------------------: |